-The Organisation for Economic Co-operation and Development (OECD) Council of Ministers adopted the 'Due Diligence Guidance for Responsible Business Conduct', which aims at guiding companies in their due diligence responsibilities under the OECD Guidelines for Multinational Enterprises.
+The OECD Council of Ministers adopted the 'Due Diligence Guidance for Responsible Business Conduct', which aims at guiding companies in their due diligence responsibilities under the OECD Guidelines for Multinational Enterprises.
 The OECD also developed '14 Strong Principles and Concepts Useful for Civil Society' based on the Guidance, which include gender perspective as a critical element, and the need for companies to assess gender-based risks and impacts.
-It thus provides recommendations on how to address and integrate a gender lens in companies' due diligence, such as: developing gender-sensitive and gender-responsive policies and plans; identifying overlapping vulnerabilities; supporting women's equal participation in consultations and negotiations; assessing women's equal access to compensation, and other forms of reparation.
+It thus provides recommendations on how to address and integrate a gender lens in companies' due diligence, such as: developing gender-sensitive and gender-responsive policies and plans; identifying overlapping vulnerabilities; supporting women's equal participation in consultations and negotiations; assessing women's equal access to compensation, and other forms of reparation.367